sdb/tumbkit/README.md

 Tumbkit
 =======

+The development of this toolkit has been discontinued.

 Tumbkit is a utility script to facilitate [Tumblr][t] theme development.

 Note that this is still a work in progress and at the moment not all